May 13th, 2020

 The ultimate guide to the best outdoor and indoor security cameras

 Today, smart home security cameras cover a wide range of needs.
 There's the obvious: allowing you to keep an eye on the outside of your house when you're away.
 And then the less obvious, but still important: keeping an eye on your kids while they play in their room or while you're working from home.
 No matter the need, a smart home surveillance camera gives you the peace of mind that your house, and the people and pets in it, stay safe.

-Choosing the best smart security camera for you and your family’s needs is a big decision.
+Choosing the best smart security camera for you and your family's needs is a big decision.
 It can also be an overwhelming one, with all the available information and many different brands to choose from, from Nest to Ring to Wyze.
-But no worries, we’re here to help.
+But no worries, we're here to help.
 Every day, Asurion Experts help our 300 million customers (and counting!) get the most out of their tech, including setting up their smart homes.
-In this guide, we’re sharing all you need to know before pressing purchase on your new smart home security system.
+In this guide, we’re sharing all you need to know before hitting the purchase button on your new smart home security system.

 Best indoor and outdoor security camera systems

 When it comes to outdoor security cameras, there's a lot of information to check out and sift through.
 Nest, Ring and Blink are just a few of the more popular brands.
 They each have similar features like motion sensors, day/night coverage with HD video and night vision and they all boast easy, wireless setup.
 What separates them are storage options (cloud or local) and price.
 Here's a quick overview about each one:

 Google Nest® provides a total of 4 smart home camera options – two for the indoors, as well as two for the outdoors.
 Each has around the clock live video, sends notifications of movement to your phone and stores your video to the cloud.
 Cloud storage allows you to view the live footage on your phone or tablet, no matter where you are.
 Nest products are compatible with Google Home products and Alexa-enabled devices.